Internet In Taiwan

 - So-Net: Foreigners may fax or apply in person.
 In the future they will charge your credit card for the service.

 Many landlords will set the internet up for you and will charge the monthly fee as part of your rent.
-This makes things easier for everyone involved (and is very nice of your landlord!).
+This makes things easier for everyone involved and it’s very nice of your landlord!.